Light in correlated disordered media: Photonics applications

 The inverse design of structural colors is, by comparison, still in its infancy.
+The aforementioned Monte-Carlo approach by~\citet{hwang2021designing} has been combined with Bayesian optimization to determine the experimental parameters required to reach a target color.
 Powerful topology optimization techniques~\cite{jensen2011topology}, also known as adjoint methods, have been used recently to design complex dielectric network materials creating targeted colors in reflection~\cite{andkjaer2014inverse, auzinger2018computational}.
-Although the role of structural correlations on coloration is implicit, a subsequent structural analysis of the optimal designs could lead to the definition of recipes for materials creating vivid colors.
+Although the role of structural correlations on coloration is implicit in this case, a subsequent structural analysis of the optimal designs could lead to the definition of recipes for materials creating vivid colors.